Parallel Spawning Strategies for Dynamic-Aware MPI Applications: Related Work

 \item \textbf{Data redistribution}: \textit{Sources} transfer their data to \textit{targets}.

 \item \textbf{Resume execution}.
 The application resumes execution with the \textit{targets}. \end{enumerate}

-Incorporating all these stages into a parallel application is a complex task that goes far beyond simple integration with the RMS.
-It requires modifications to the application's structure to support dynamic creation and termination of processes, manage data redistribution efficiently, and reconfigure communication patterns on the fly.
-These challenges make dynamic applications difficult to implement from scratch, often requiring dedicated tools and frameworks that simplify the transformation of traditional applications into dynamic ones.
+Incorporating all these stages into a parallel application is a complex task that goes far beyond simple integration with the \gls{rms}.
+It requires modifications to the application's structure to support dynamic creation and termination of processes, the efficient management of data redistribution, and the reconfiguration of communication patterns on the fly.
+These challenges make dynamic applications difficult to be implemented from scratch, since they often require dedicated tools and frameworks to simplify the transformation of traditional applications into dynamic ones.
 Without such support, adapting applications to handle resizing becomes both error-prone and time-consuming.

 One malleable solution is Flex-MPI~\cite{Martin2013}, a library built on top of MPICH~\cite{mpich_website} that bases its spawn operations on the \texttt{MPI\_Comm\_spawn} function.
-Its primary goal is to help applications become dynamic and the main result of this solution is the Merge method, which is described below.
+The primary goal of this solution is to help applications become dynamic and the main method to resize in Flex-MPI is the Merge method, which is described below.
 When an application expands from $x$ processes to $y$ processes, only the additional $y-x$ processes are spawned and added to the existing ones.
 Then, each new process is created through a separate call to the spawn function, which allows a fine grain when shrinking the application, as dynamic processes can be terminated at any time.
 Nevertheless, there is a limitation with the minimum number of ranks: the initial number of ranks cannot be terminated until the end of the application.

-A similar solution is MaM~\cite{mam_api_2024}, a malleability module also built on top of MPICH and within the MPI scope, developed to analyze and compare different malleability techniques.
-Like Flex-MPI, it bases its spawn operation on the \texttt{MPI\_Comm\_spawn} function, providing a Merge method, but without the limitation of the minimum number of processes.
-MaM is part of the Proteo framework~\cite{proteo_2024}, which helps transform applications into malleable ones, supports the generation of dynamic workloads, and enables performance analysis of different resize operations to select the optimal alternative for a given situation.
+A similar solution is \gls{mam}~\cite{mam_api_2024}, a malleability module also built on top of MPICH and within the \gls{mpi} scope, developed to analyze and compare different malleability techniques.
+Like Flex-MPI, it bases its spawn operation on the \texttt{MPI\_Comm\_spawn} function and implements Baseline and Merge methods, in which the former always spawns the new number of processes $y$ and terminates the previous $x$ processes. \gls{mam} is part of the Proteo framework~\cite{proteo_2024}, which helps transform applications into malleable ones.
+It supports the generation of dynamic workloads, and enables performance analysis of different resize operations to select the optimal alternative for a given situation, by simulating different scenarios.